Surround yourself with tradition. Surround yourself with UW-La Crosse.

 HIS 403 Cr.3

-Exhibition Design and Development
+Exhibition Development and Design

 Course surveys best practices in exhibit design and development through practicum that exposes students to concept development, special planning, production, and installation on a budget.
 Field trips and work with the local institutions will be an important aspect of this course.
-Topics include: Museums in the community, Museum organization, exhibition planning and design, care of artifacts and collections, and the visitor experience.
+Topics include: museums in the community, museum organization, exhibition planning and design, care of artifacts and collections, and the visitor experience.
 Offered Spring - Every Third Year.